Kometa-Team/Kometa/docs/defaults/chart/basic.md

 # Basic Charts Collections

-The `basic` Default Metadata File is used to create collections based on recently released media in your library.
+The `basic` Default Collection File is used to create collections based on recently released media in your library.

 ![](../images/basic.png)